 It is what it is...

-The old man lay stretched out on a cardboard bed, bordering on sleep and wakefulness, stirred from a deep slumber by the wails of a siren.
+The old man lay stretched out on a cardboard bed.
+Bordering on sleep and wakefulness he was jarred from his slumber by the wails of a siren.
 Dazed, he shook himself into reality, only to find that the siren was a screaming girl.
 Shrieks and cries filled his ears to the brim.
 Then, as quickly as it started, it stopped, replaced by the steady rhythm of the downpour beating on the storefront awning under which he resided.
 He raised his head up from his pillow - a white plastic sack filled with newspaper - and peered out through the blanket of rain to see where the disturbance was coming from.
-Across the street he could see the young girl sitting in a doorway behind a twisted metal heap that slightly resembled a bicycle.
+Across the street, he could see the young girl sitting in a doorway behind a twisted metal heap that slightly resembled a bicycle.

 The old man picked up the wad with dirty, gnarled fingers and fondled it with measured curiosity.
 It was wet like the weather and blotchy like his skin.
 Illegible sweeps and curlicues spelled out an unknown greeting, smeared by the rain.
 He peeled the soggy paper from a card printed with flowers and glitter, which would have glistened nicely if the sun was shining.
 On the inside of the card was a message: HAPPY BIRTHDAY HONEY!
-SPEND THIS WISELY - IT’S ALL I’VE GOT.
-LOVE, MOM, and in a neat stack lay 50 newly printed $100 notes smelling ready to spend.
+SPEND THIS WISELY; IT’S ALL I’VE GOT.
+LOVE, MOM.
+In a neat stack lay 50 newly printed $100 notes ready to spend.
 The man counted them one by one.
-Then he looked up at the sky smiling a toothless, cavernous smile, and whispered, “thank you Mom!”
+Then he looked up at the sky smiling a toothless, cavernous smile, and whispered, “thank you, Mom!”
 He folded up the gift and tucked it carefully into his empty coat pocket, adjusted his pillow, then he lay back down and fell asleep.